All emergency services

 Russia regulates religious activity.
 Authorities restrict activities such as preaching and distributing religious materials.

-If you plan to engage in religious activity, make sure you are not breaking local laws.
+If you plan to engage in religious activity, ensure you're not breaking local laws.

 Contact the Embassy or Consulate of Russia for more information.

-Russia has blocked or restricted some social media platforms and websites, including Facebook, Instagram, LinkedIn and Twitter.
+Russia has blocked or restricted some social media platforms and websites, including Facebook, Instagram, LinkedIn, and X (formerly known as Twitter).

 More information: